 - The pivots are calculated from the previous day’s closing price to forecast potential intraday turning points.

-- Core Camarilla pivot strategies involve range reversals at the S3/R3 levels and trend breakouts at the S4/R4 levels.
+- Mastering the Camarilla Pivot Points Strategy involves understanding range reversals at S3/R3 and trend breakouts at S4/R4.

 - The strategy’s reliability increases when combined with other indicators and disciplined risk control.